-I have been birdwatching for 23 years.
-Apart from an organised trip to Hungary with a “Birding” tour in Spring 2000 lead by Gerard Gorman, where we saw 149 species, Amanda and I have always planned & organised our birding trips ourselves, finding our own birds at a leisurely pace.
+We have been birdwatching since 1983.
+Apart from an organised trip to Hungary with a “Birding” tour in 2000 led by Gerard Gorman (149 species) and a "Birdfinders" tour to Finland and Arctic Norway in 2009 led by Toni Eskelin (180 species) Amanda and I have always planned & organised our birding trips ourselves, finding our own birds at a leisurely pace, with the help of local guides as necessary.

 Our trips have included:-